 Business leaders often say that their employees are the most important asset of their business.
 However, without a strong new hire orientation program, some companies are failing to invest in employees.
 This puts long-term success in serious jeopardy.

 New employee orientation, if done right, can lead to more productive workers and, ultimately, increased customer satisfaction.
 Unfortunately, a lot of organizations are doing it wrong.
 So, how do you it right?
 We outline the first steps for building out a new hire orientation template that will get your team ramped up and productive.

 How we make a difference

-New hire orientation should instil a sense of accomplishment from day one.
-They should be inspired enough to go home and proudly explain their new role to their family, friends, and neighbours: “We sell products that make a difference.”
+New hire orientation should instill a sense of accomplishment from day one.
+They should be inspired enough to go home and proudly explain their new role to their family, friends, and neighbors: “We sell products that make a difference.”
 Whether they run a department or are an individual contributor, all employees need to know that they are significant to the big picture.
 You can give them that by:

 - Explaining how the business works and how they fit in and contribute.